Out of It, Bloomsbury, (2012)

 ‘Takes us into the lives and feelings of those who live in Gaza and want ordinary lives.’
 Marina Warner, Guardian Book of the Year 2012.

-We Are Here Now is set in a fictional country that merges existent realities.
-It is inspired by novels of closed, privileged environments like JG Ballard’s Super Cannes.
+Other States, Other Lives is is set in a fictional country that merges existent realities.
+It is inspired by novels of closed, privileged environments like JG Ballard’s Super Cannes and Anna Kavan’s Who Are You?

 British Council Grant